FASB crypto accounting changes: a jargon-free guide

 As Deloitte expert Amy Park has explained, it is important to note that the FASB is not changing the categorization of crypto such as Bitcoin, which will still be considered as an intangible asset for GAAP purposes rather than a currency or other financial asset.

-Under the ASU, assets within the scope of the project will be measured at fair value instead of cost-less-impairment.
+Under the ASU, assets within the scope of the project are now measured at fair value instead of cost-less-impairment.

 In other words, financial reports should reflect the current market value of any Bitcoin rather than its historical low during the reporting period.
 Current market value is defined as the exit price (the price to sell that asset) in the principal market.